Free Ireland shipping on orders over €30 | Free Worldwide shipping on orders over €60

 Eithne Hand

-Eithne Hand grew up in Greystones, Co.Wicklow and is a writer and producer.
-Fox Trousers is her first poetry collection.
-She has been published in THE SHOp, Southword, Crannog, The Irish Times, The Moth and Poetry Ireland Review.
-Her work has been shortlisted for the Patrick Kavanagh Award, was highly commended in the Gregory O’Donoghue Prize in 2016 and shortlisted for the Fish Poetry Prize 2018 and 2020.
-She has written and directed three radio plays broadcast on RTE Radio 1 and her documentary, Voicejazz, won a Prix Italia for Best Work on Music.
-She was Head of RTÉ Radio 1 from 2003-2006 and now works independently with RTE Lyric FM on their weekly poetry feature, Poetryfile.
-She worked with Gay Byrne for the final four years of his Sunday Jazz programme.
-As a theatre producer, she tours the one man shows The Man In The Woman’s Shoes and I Hear You and Rejoice, both written and performed by Mikel Murfi.
+Eithne Hand is a writer and radio producer from Greystones, Co.Wicklow.
+Tickle is her second collection of poetry published by Salmon.
+Her first collection Fox Trousers was published in 2020.
+Her work has been published in Southword, Crannóg, The Irish Times, The Moth and Poetry Ireland Review.
+She wrote and directed three radio plays broadcast on RTÉ Radio 1 and her documentary, Voicejazz, won a Prix Italia for Best Work on Music.
+She was Head of RTÉ Radio 1 from 2003 to 2006.
+She produced Gay Byrne’s Sunday Jazz programme for the final four years.
+In theatre, she produced the one man shows The Man In The Woman’s Shoes and I Hear You and Rejoice, written and performed by Mikel Murfi.
 From 2014 to 2017 Eithne was the curator of the First Thought strand of the Galway International Arts Festival.
-She spends her time between Greystones and Ballinafad, Co Sligo.
+She is currently the participating poet in Songlines – a Festival in a Van project bringing together artists and people living with dementia and cognitive impairment.
+She is also a freelance radio drama director for Drama on One (RTÉ Radio 1).
+She spends her time between Greystones and Ballinafad, County Sligo.

 Contact us